The Devil Is a Woman (1935 film): Reception

+"Camp is the outrageous aestheticism of von Sternberg's six American movies with Dietrich, all six but especially the last, The Devil Is a Woman"—Susan Sontag, from her essay "Notes on "Camp" (1964).

 A box-office failure, panned by most contemporary critics for its perceived "caviar aestheticism and loose morals", the film's highly sophisticated rendering of a conventional romantic conceit left most audiences confused or bored.

 Andre Sennwald, daily reviewer at The New York Times in 1935, defended Sternberg, describing the film as "one of the most sophisticated ever produced in America" and "the best product of the Dietrich–Sternberg alliance since The Blue Angel, while praising its "sly urbanity" and "the striking beauty of its settings and photography."
 Museum of Modern Art film curator Charles Silver regards The Devil Is a Woman as a veiled confessional of Sternberg's complex relationship with Dietrich.
 The leading male protagonists bear a striking physical resemblance to the director.

 Film critic Andrew Sarris described The Devil Is a Woman as the "coldest" of Sternberg's films in its uncompromising, yet humorously cynical, appraisal of romantic self-deception.
 This, despite the film's "sumptuous surface".
 Silver remarks upon the film's "diamond-like hardness", where romanticism is trumped by "cynical introspection and fatalism".

-"Camp is the outrageous estheticism of von Sternberg's six American movies with Dietrich, all six but especially the last, The Devil Is a Woman".

-Susan Sontag, from her essay "Notes on Camp" (1964).

 On Dietrich's character, Concha Perez, Cecelia Ager, film critic for Variety, was "particularly lucid on the subject":

 "Not even Garbo in the Orient has approached, for spectacular effects, Dietrich in Spain. ...
 Her costumes are completely incredible, but completely fascinating and suitable to The Devil Is a Woman.
 They reek with glamour ...
 Miss Dietrich emerges as a glorious achievement, a supreme consolidation of the sartorial, make-up and photographic arts."

 Sarris summed up the film this way: "Sternberg did not know it at the time, but his sun was setting, and it has never really risen again...Still, as a goodbye to Dietrich, The Devil Is Woman is a more gallant gesture to one's once beloved than Orson Welles' murderous adieu to Rita Hayworth in The Lady From Shanghai."

 Sternberg acknowledged that The Devil Is a Woman was "[m]y last and most unpopular of this series", while Dietrich herself cherished it as her favorite collaboration with Sternberg.